Automattic/wp-calypso/client/components/command-pallette/README.md

 - It's important to keep the same terminology and icons used elsewhere in the interace or in core.
 - We can introduce aliases, and keywords using `searchLabel`.
 For example.
 "Import a site" would be an alias of "Migrate a site" because the navigation it's under Tools → Import.
 - Most commands navigate to other pages.
 We can also navigate to a specific section/card inside a page.
 For example, "Manage cache settings" in addition to "Manage hosting configuration".
 - Commands that open modals are also allowed.
-Just be aware that the command palette is visible in most Calypso pages.
+Just be aware that the command palette is visible in most Calypso pages, and we may want to implement an async loading for the modal.

 ## Usage